Professional Wrestling Champ Dies at 76

 Harris, before stepping into the wrestling arena, worked as a bouncer in Texas.
 His professional wrestling career started in 1975.
-Initially, he fought under various aliases such as “Man Mountain Harris,” “Hangman Harris,” and “Hangman Ricky Harris,” before embracing the Black Bart character in the early 1980s that became synonymous with his career.
+Initially, he fought under various aliases such as “Man Mountain Harris,” “Hangman Harris,” and “Hangman Ricky Harris,” before embracing the “Black Bart” character in the early 1980s which became synonymous with his career.

 Leilani Kai, a former WWE star, expressed her condolences, stating, “Black Bart passed away today.
 My thoughts and prayers are with his family and friends.
 He was a good guy.”

 Throughout his three-decade-long career, Harris gained a reputation for his vigorous, engaging in-ring style.
-He participated in various major wrestling promotions including Mid-Atlantic Championship Wrestling, Georgia Championship Wrestling, Mid-South Wrestling, Championship Wrestling from Florida, World Class Championship Wrestling, Universal Wrestling Federation, and World Wrestling Federation (now WWE).
-He also achieved considerable success in All Japan Pro Wrestling, where his robust style was well received by fans.
+He participated in various major wrestling promotions, including Mid-Atlantic Championship Wrestling, Georgia Championship Wrestling, Mid-South Wrestling, Championship Wrestling from Florida, World Class Championship Wrestling, Universal Wrestling Federation, and World Wrestling Federation (now WWE).
+He also achieved considerable success in All Japan Pro Wrestling, where his robust style was well-received by fans.

 Harris’ most notable championship achievement was in June 1985 when he won the NWA National Heavyweight Championship against Ron Garvin.
 He also held the NWA Mid-Atlantic Heavyweight Championship and the WCWA World Heavyweight Championship during his career.
 As part of the Texas Long Riders tag team with “Outlaw” Ron Bass, he became a force in the tag team division before joining the Desperados in WCW alongside Dutch Mantell.